15 Things You Should Know About Bosch’s The Garden of Earthly Delights

 Meant as an introduction to the inner panels, these shutters were painted in a monochrome depiction known as grisaille, a common technique for triptych doors of the era so as not to distract from the colors of the opened piece.

-Little is known about the life of this Early Netherlandish Renaissance artist, but we do know that both his father and grandfather were also painters.
-Bosch's father Antonius van Aken was also an adviser to the Illustrious Brotherhood of Our Blessed Lady, a group of Christians dedicated to glorifying the Virgin Mary.
-Not long before he began work on The Garden of Earthly Delights, Bosch followed his father's lead and joined the Brotherhood as well.
+Little is known about the life of this Early Netherlandish Renaissance artist, but we do know that his father and grandfather were also both painters.
+Antonius van Aken, Bosch’s father, was also an adviser to the Illustrious Brotherhood of Our Blessed Lady, a group of Christians dedicated to glorifying the Virgin Mary.
+Not long before Bosch began work on The Garden of Earthly Delights, he followed his father’s lead and joined the Brotherhood as well.

-9. Though religious, this probably wasn't painted for a church.
+9. Though it has a religious theme, it probably wasn’t painted for a church.

 Its message may have been one of morality and chastity, but the imagery of The Garden of Earthly Delights was just too weird to be displayed in a house of worship.
 It’s far more likely that the work was a commission for a wealthy patron, possibly a member of the Illustrious Brotherhood of Our Blessed Lady.